IMPORTANT – if you learned about KohFounders via a referral, social media or other means outside of AngelList please note it in your application.

 -Co-investors include Andreessen Horowitz, Spark, SignalFire, General Catalyst, Thrive, Venrock, Lightspeed, Forerunner, Bullpen, Mucker, Felicis, Floodgate, Drive, Lerer, Upfront, Goodwater, Redpoint, Canaan, Lightspeed, Eniac, Freestyle, Tusk, Resolute, etc.

-During the last 10+ years as an investor/operator and learning from some very successful investors I have honed my thesis which I will be applying to this syndicate going forward.
+During the last 10+ years as an investor/operator and learning from some very successful investors I have honed my thesis.

 - Invest in mission driven entrepreneurs.
 I ask about their life stories and how their experiences have led them to want to solve this problem.
 The difference at the earliest stages between those who succeed and those who fail can often be attributed to tenacity and scrappiness.

-- Along the same lines, invest in entrepreneurs with conviction and domain expertise but with humility and high integrity.
-My belief is that understanding the market and customer is more important than having better technology today.
+- Along the same lines, invest in entrepreneurs with conviction and domain expertise but with humility, high integrity and the willingness to learn/adapt.
+My belief is that understanding the market and customer is of utmost importance and that entrepreneurs should always be seeking feedback (but not necessarily taking it all).

 - Invest with conviction.
 When you look at historical returns of venture as an asset class, the overall numbers are not good.
 Returns tend to be skewed to a few firms and partners.
 Given I have been fortunate to have worked with both great and not so great investors, I have found the great ones tend to not care about social proof.

 - Invest in capital efficient businesses at the early stage.
-This means no hardware companies, drug discovery, med devices, etc. that need millions at formation to prove out initial milestones and require rigid go to market plans.
-I will invest in software enabled businesses that touch hardware, drug discovery, med devices, etc.
+This means no drug discovery, med devices, etc. that need millions at formation to prove out initial milestones.
+I will though invest in software enabled businesses that touch hardware, drug discovery, med devices, etc. as long as they can launch and generate revenue without millions in initial funding.

 - Invest in companies that can generate revenue early.
 Historically 75%+ of my companies have been b2b or b2b2c.
 In general, I tend not to invest in audience or eyeball plays (eg catching lightning in a bottle).
 Revenue solves a lot of problems.